edani99/Projects/README.md

 Here I have all the projects conducted throughout my learning.
-They are both independent prjects and pre-designed projects by the tutors I followed.
+They are both independent projects and pre-designed projects by the tutors I followed.